braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/advanced_use_cases/deep_linking.md

   - Android
   - FireOS
 page_order: 0
-description: "This article covers how to implement the universal deep linking delegate for your Android or FireOS app, as well as examples on how to deep link to app settings or a News Feed."
+description: "This article covers how to implement the universal deep linking delegate for your Android or FireOS app, as well as examples on how to deep link to app settings."

 ---